JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_migration.md

 ## Migration Plugin

-The 2.x release introduces [](tools_intellij_platform_gradle_plugin.md#subplugins), which contains also one to help with migration from the Gradle IntelliJ Plugin 1.x.
+The 2.x release introduces [](tools_intellij_platform_gradle_plugin.md#subplugins), featuring a dedicated one to help with migration from Gradle IntelliJ Plugin 1.x.

-When you apply the [](#plugin-id-change), Gradle will fail to process the <path>build.gradle.kts</path> file as the old [](#intellij-extension) doesn't exist.
+When you apply the [](#plugin-id-change), Gradle will fail to process the <path>build.gradle.kts</path> file as the old [](#intellij-extension) doesn't exist anymore.
-To fulfill all gaps and help you figure out what is required to change, right in the IDE, the `org.jetbrains.intellij.platform.migration` plugin was introduced:
+To fill all gaps and help users figure out required changes - right in the IDE - the `org.jetbrains.intellij.platform.migration` plugin was introduced:

 ```kotlin
 plugins {